cleary/eulerroom-live/OPS.md

 ### Resize
 Linode supports node resizing.
 This is a great way to keep cost down and still be able to scale up for a big event.
 Linode offers a warm or cold resize option.
 Warm resizing minimizes down time but does include a power off / reboot cycle.
 See the [Linode - Change Plans/resize Guide](https://www.linode.com/docs/products/compute/compute-instances/guides/resize/).

+* Linode 2 GB / 1 core: ok for Mastodon, can do minimal testing
 * Linode 4 GB / 2 cores - adequate for testing without high load streams
-* Linode 8 GB / 4 cores - adequate for most streaming events
+* Linode 8 GB / 4 cores - adequate for some streaming events
-* Linode 16 GB / 6 cores  lots of headroom.
-For TOPLAP20 we used this and the 1 min load average did not go above 4 (out of 6) and only sometimes went above 3.
+* **Linode 16 GB / 6 cores** Recommended. lots of headroom.
+Will handle all streaming events.

+*Note*: Running the streaming stack together with Mastodon means occasional extra CPU load.
+For this scenario, the **Linode 16 GB** is recommended.
+When a user sends a heavy load stream in, it can max out the 8GB / 4 core server and result in buffering problems with frequent stream interruptions.
+If we could count on everyone following the published guidelines, 8 GB / 4 cores would be enough.

 **Resize steps**